dvrassadin/SimpleWeather/README.md

 - ⚠️ **Error handling:** If data fails to load, shows an error message with a retry button.
 - 💡 **Apple-style design:** Clean, readable, and modern UI with dynamic layout.

+## 🧱 Architecture

+The app is structured using the **MVVM (Model-View-ViewModel)** pattern for better separation of concerns and easier testing and maintenance.

 ## 📦 Tech Stack

 - **Language:** Swift 6